EmergentMind/nix-config/docs/remotebootstrap.md

 On the contrary, when `//` encounters the same attribute name in both sets it takes the value of the second set.
 In other words, it sees that both arguments have an attribute name `users.users.ta` and takes only the value of the second argument.

-This took a little bit of digging to figure out given the scenario so I hope calling it out will help someone else in the future.
-To be clear, the documentation on this is clear but we'd forgotten the details and neglected to confirm our assumptions, which serves as a good reminder that regularly revisiting basic features that you may not use frequently can be worthwhile.

-The second thing of note in this section added significant confusion when trying to solve the first because the official documentation states that `password` overrides `hashedPasswordFile`<sup>4,5,6</sup>.
-This not only doesn't make sense but it is not how the underlying code in nixpkgs actually works. @fidgetingbits looked into this extensively and filed [PR #310484](https://github.com/NixOS/nixpkgs/pull/310484) to correct the issue.
-As of this writing, the PR is still open.

-The third thing of note, now that we understand the actual password options precedence is that we set a plaintext password as a generic password.
+This took a little bit of diggingfeat: hardware-configuration.nix for guppyt we understand the actual password options precedence is that we set a plaintext password as a generic password.
 This isn't a security concern when the full config is built because `hashedPasswordFile` being set in `fullUserConfig` will take precedence over `password` when `isMinimal` is false.

 The final thing I'll mention about using plaintext `password` is this.
 It's possible due to testing and experimentation needs that you'll want to have a host on your network running in the ISO or minimal flake, without immediately building the full config.
 If that's the case you likely don't want to use the plaintext password option.
 Instead, you can simply replace `password` with `hashedPassword` and provide it the value of a hashed password that is still something convenient to use/remember given the environment but is different than your actual user or root password.